Updated: Jan 31

-“He that breaks a thing to find out what it is has left the path of wisdom.” – Lord of the Rings
+“He that breaks a thing to find out what it is has left the path of wisdom.” – J.R.R Tolkien

 For thousands of years men have been breaking horses.
 “Broke”, “broken in”, “green broke” and “dead broke” were all terms that simply meant the same thing – the horse had been dominated, its spirit broken, and its will bent in obedience to the rider.

-I’ll never forget the first time I saw wild horses being “broken in".
-It was a three-day brutal battle involving a lot of rope, lathered sweat, and primal fear.
+I’ll never forget the first time I saw wild horses being “broken".
+It was a three-day brutal battle involving a lot of tying up with rope, lathered sweat, and primal fear.
 Sure, the end result was a couple of ridable horses, but at what price?

 Once home, I began the process of earning her trust (not an easy thing when trust has been broken).
 She was extremely head shy and would lash out if I came anywhere near her hind feet.
 The first week I spent a lot of time just hanging out in her stall, talking to her, feeding her carrots, and scratching her feel good spots (the base of the neck near the withers, behind the ears, and on the forehead).
 I progressed to lightly grooming her and once she was calmer and more comfortable with putting the halter on and taking it off, walking her out and hand grazing her.